AdarshKumar712/PPLM.jl/docs/src/bow.md

 # Bag Of Words Model

 In the BoW model, we have a list of words that correspond to that particular attribute, usually used in sentences that can be considered to have that attribute.
 For example, consider the case of Topic-based attribute, let's say `Politics`, where we want to drive the topic of generation towards politics, then a typical BagOfWord for `Politics` will include words like government, politics, democracy, federation, etc, etc. These words will then be used for perturbation through PPLM.jl.

-Before getting into how to do this with PPLM.jl, let's first delve into some technical background and prerequisites of the BoW model and how it works
+Let's take up an example to understand how it works.

 Let's first initialize the package and model.
 ```julia